 Hmmmmm, much better track record than most human medications prescribed by MDs to their human patients.

-So, I am going to reverse my initial decision and start giving garlic again.
 A safe dose for a 20lb dog would be one average sized FRESH clove, crushed or minced, daily.

-I'm giving it as much for it's other benefits as for possible heartworm treatment.
 If you want to learn more about the uses for garlic click here.

 I was able to dig up a small trial on ginger for heartworm that showed a ton of promise.
 Another trial done several years later also substantiated this effect of ginger on heartworm.